Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The tool description adds no additional parameter information beyond what the schema already provides, so no extra value is added.
+Schema coverage is 100% with all parameters described.
+The description adds no additional parameter semantics beyond what the input schema already provides, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.